nomad-coe/nomad/docs/parser.md

 Now you should get a more comprehensive archive with all the provided information from the `example.out` file.

-** TODO more examples an explanations for: unit conversion, logging, types, scalar, vectors, multi-line matrices **
+** TODO more examples and an explanations for: unit conversion, logging, types, scalar, vectors, multi-line matrices **

 ## Extending the Metainfo
 The NOMAD Metainfo defines the schema of each archive.
 There are pre-defined schemas for all domains (e.g. `common_dft.py` for electron-structure codes; `common_ems.py` for experiment data, etc.).
-The sections `Run`, `System`, an single configuration calculations (`SCC`) in the example are taken fom `common_dft.py`.
-While this covers most data that is usually provide in code input/output files, some data is typically format specific and only applies to a certain code or method.
+The sections `Run`, `System`, and the single configuration calculations (`SCC`) in the example are taken fom `common_dft.py`.
+While this covers most of the data usually provided in code input/output files, some data is typically format-specific and applies only to a certain code or method.
 For these cases, we allow to extend the Metainfo like this (`exampleparser/metainfo.py`):
 ```python